 Iowa Last Dollar Scholarship

-The State of Iowa established the Last Dollar Scholarship last year and hundreds of students took advantage of the program.
+The State of Iowa established the Last Dollar Scholarship two years ago and hundreds of students have taken advantage of the program.
 It covers your tuition in more than two dozen career programs.

 These programs were selected because they are considered high demand careers across

 The program works simply.
 You file for financial aid and the state covers the remaining balance beyond the aid for which you are eligible.
 Even if you receive no federal or state aid, the program will pay your entire tuition.
 That's right, regardless of your personal income situation, you will pay no tuition costs.

 One of the many great things about the program is that it's available to both new high school graduates and adult learners (age 20 and older).
 New high school graduates will be expected to enroll full time in the fall immediately following high school graduation.
 Adult students can enroll either full or part-time.

 Eligible students will be placed in one of three eligible groups: